JakobKSvaneborg/gpaw/doc/summerschools/summerschool24/setuplinmac.rst

 stuff or it may be empty.
 Add the following to the end of the file (after a blank line, if there is already stuff in the file)::

-  Host *.gbar.dtu.dk
+  Host *.gbar.dtu.dk *.hpc.dtu.dk
       User XXXXXXXX
       IdentityFile ~/.ssh/YYYYYYY
       ForwardX11 yes
       ForwardX11Timeout 36000

-where XXXXXXX should be replaced with your DTU user name, and YYYYYYY with the name of the file containing your secret SSH key (there are two files, you should give the name of the one that does **NOT**  end in .pub).
+where XXXXXXX should be replaced with your DTU user name, and YYYYYYY with the name of the file containing your secret SSH key (they may be the same).
 Save the config file.

 Finally, you need to make sure your key file is not readable by other users on your computer - even if you are the only user, the SSH